theblockstalk/upgradeable-proxy/README.md

 # Upgradeable Proxy

-This repository tests the proxy upgradeability mechanism.
+This repository tests the upgradeable proxy pattern.
 It is a simplified version of the system being used by the [AragonOS](https://github.com/aragon/aragonOS), [Level K](https://github.com/levelkdev/master-storage) and [ZepplinOS](https://github.com/zeppelinos/core) systems.
-The core upgradeability mechanism has been copied and a few features have been removed.
+The core upgradeability pattern code has been copied and a few features have been removed.

 The results of tests will be summarised here.
 The contributions of this repository are made for general knowledge only.
 No contributors are to be held liable for any damages occurred from using code or information from this repository.
-Do your own thorough testing before deploying any upgradeable smart contract mechanisms.
+Do your own thorough testing before deploying any upgradeable smart contract systems.

-That said, there are **over 90 unit tests** in this repository that try to put each different way you could use the proxy upgradeable mechanism to the test.
+That said, there are **over 90 unit tests** in this repository that try to put each different way you could use the proxy upgradeable pattern to the test.
 This readme should point to where such different examples of upgrades can be found for developer reference in times of frustration.

 ## 1. Getting started

-To get up to speed on upgradeable smart contract strategies, please read [Summary of Ethereum Upgradeable Smart Contract R&D](https://blog.indorse.io/ethereum-upgradeable-smart-contract-strategies-456350d0557c).
+To get up to speed on different upgradeable smart contract strategies, please read [Summary of Ethereum Upgradeable Smart Contract R&D](https://blog.indorse.io/ethereum-upgradeable-smart-contract-strategies-456350d0557c).

 As noted in the article, **implementing an upgradeable smart contract requires a well thought out governance strategy**.
 Section 3.5 advises on how this can be done.